Jul 23, 2024

 2. Lead Qualification

-After finding leads, you need to see if they are a good match for what you're selling.
-This step helps your sales team focus on the people most likely to buy.
+Next, you figure out which leads are worth your time.
+Not everyone will be a good fit, so this step helps your team focus on the people most likely to buy.

 3. Initial Contact